 As with many things, the Romans were good at learning from and improving upon the customs of the people they came into contact with; gory executions and capital punishment were amongst these.

-Capital punishment was clearly a normality within the military.
+Capital punishment was clearly a normality within the military of the Roman army.
 The source of the English word “decimation” is quite literally to do with the practice of group punishment by killing every tenth man in a legion which had not performed as it should in battle.

-In the old days of the Republic, Scipio Aemilianus took on a slightly more exhibitionist approach as part of the celebratory events for his Triumph: In a manner he had learned from the defeated Carthaginians during the Punic wars, all the deserters and cowards of his army were tied to stakes and executed en masse by wild beasts.
-Something which is only possible once your dominions stretch far enough to provide a supply of wild beasts!
+In the old days of the Roman Republic, Scipio Aemilianus took on a slightly more exhibitionist approach as part of the celebratory events for his Triumph: In a manner he had learned from the defeated Carthaginians during the Punic wars, all the deserters and cowards of his army were tied to stakes and executed en masse by wild beasts.

 The list of dreadful capital punishment in ancient Rome could go on.
 It is evident that the public exhibition of execution could be taken to varying degrees of baroque artistry and bizarre Gothic horror.
 At its extreme, the criminal could be forced act out a mythological event in a weird cocktail of cultural exploit, showbiz, and public justice, by execution of course.
 For example, reenacting the flight of Icarus complete with false wings, only to be dashed to death from a high point.
 Indeed a show of the lowest point of human depravity.